-Lactonase patent US10,081,800: Our research developed a novel enzyme with broad pH and temperature profile that can be used as an “antimicrobial agent” to shut down the expression of pathogenic genes.
+Lactonase granted patents US10081800, EP3484293 (also granted in GB/FR/DE) and CN110191641: Our research developed a novel enzyme with broad pH and temperature profile that can be used as an “antimicrobial agent” to shut down the expression of pathogenic genes.
 In agriculture field, our enzyme can be used to combat bacterial plant pathogens as an alternative to pesticides.
 In aquaculture field, our enzyme can be used in formulated feed to prevent bacterial infections in fishes.

-Alkaline protease patent US10,787,656: Our research developed a novel alkaline protease for detergent.
+Alkaline protease granted patent US10787656: Our research developed a novel alkaline protease for detergent.

-High temperature amylase US10,808,234: Our research developed a novel alkaline protease for starch liquefaction.
+High temperature amylase granted patent US10808234: Our research developed a novel alkaline protease for starch liquefaction.

 Neutral and alkaline endoglucanase granted patent US10927358; patent applications CN111699252A, US17/556504, EP21216582.3, CN202111584257.2: Our research developed a novel endoglucanase for textile bio-stoning and detergent.

 Acid xylanase patent applications US17/552423, EP21215280.5, CN202111549255.X: Our research developed a novel acid xylanase for animal feed.